Introduction to Statutory Reserve

-- Life Insurance Company Commissioner’s Reserve Valuation Method: In USA, life insurance companies are required to create and maintain SRs depending upon various factors like age, sex of person insured, the policy period, insurance plan, the mortality rate of region, actuarial present values.
-Depending upon the above factors different rates are prescribed for different levels and accordingly SR is calculated in case of life insurance companies.
+- Life Insurance Company Commissioner’s Reserve Valuation Method: In the USA, life insurance companies are required to create and maintain SRs depending upon various factors like age, sex of person insured, the policy period, insurance plan, the mortality rate of region, actuarial present values.
+Depending upon the above factors different rates are prescribed for different levels and accordingly SR is calculated in the case of life insurance companies.

-- Non-Financial Institution: Sometimes even non-financial institutions are also required to maintain SR. Example: income tax waived on goods manufactured and exported from Special economic zones(SEZs) with the condition of creating certain percentage of such profits as reserves for stated number of years which can be utilized only in specific manner say for development of unit in SEZ etc. Companies availing such schemes benefits will create statutory reserves as per the applicable timelines.
+- Non-Financial Institution: Sometimes even non-financial institutions are also required to maintain SR. Example: income tax waived on goods manufactured and exported from Special economic zones(SEZs) with the condition of creating a certain percentage of such profits as reserves for the stated number of years which can be utilized only in a specific manner say for the development of unit in SEZ etc. Companies availing such schemes benefits will create statutory reserves as per the applicable timelines.

 Methods of Statutory Reserve